githuseyingur/detect_behavior_from_sensor_data/README.md

 ### Motivation

-Each individual model performs well on different subsets of gestures and motion characteristics.
-A simple averaging of predictions may suppress confident outputs when models disagree.

-To address this, the ensemble dynamically adapts its behavior based on **model agreement** for each input sequence.
+Different architectures specialize in different temporal and gesture characteristics.
+A single model or naive averaging strategy may underperform on ambiguous sequences.

+To address this, a **disagreement-aware ensemble** is used.

-### Measuring Model Disagreement
+### Disagreement Measurement

-- For a given sequence, probability outputs from all four models are compared.
+- Each model outputs a probability distribution over gesture classes
-- **Jensen–Shannon Divergence (JSD)** is computed pairwise between model predictions.
+- **Jensen–Shannon Divergence (JSD)** is computed pairwise between model outputs
-- The mean JSD value serves as a quantitative measure of disagreement:
+- Mean JSD is used as a disagreement score:
-  - **Low disagreement** → models are consistent
+  - Low JSD → high agreement
-  - **High disagreement** → models provide conflicting predictions
+  - High JSD → conflicting predictions

-### Adaptive Combination Mechanism
+### Adaptive Fusion Mechanism

-The ensemble blends two complementary behaviors depending on the disagreement level.
+The ensemble dynamically blends two behaviors:

-#### Low Disagreement: Consensus Reinforcement
+- **Consensus mode**

-- Model outputs are combined using the **geometric mean** of probabilities.
+  - Uses the **geometric mean** of model probabilities
-- Encourages agreement-driven predictions and improves stability.

-#### High Disagreement: Confidence Preservation

-- The model with the **highest maximum class confidence** is identified.
-- The final prediction is softly biased toward this model to avoid over-smoothing.
+- **Confidence-preserving mode**
+  - Biases the output toward the **most confident model**
-- A mild probability sharpening is applied to preserve decision clarity.
+  - Applies mild probability sharpening to avoid over-smoothing

-A continuous gating factor `t ∈ [0, 1]` controls the transition between these two regimes.
+A continuous gating parameter `t ∈ [0, 1]` controls the transition between modes.

 ### Final Prediction

-In log-probability space, the ensemble output is computed as:
+Fusion is performed in log-probability space:
 > ## log_p = (1 − t) · log(p_consensus) + t · log(p_confident)

-- `p_consensus`: geometric mean of all model probabilities
-- `p_confident`: probability output of the most confident model
-- The final class label is selected via `argmax(log_p)`
+Final class prediction is obtained via `argmax(log_p)`.

-## Advantages of the Ensemble

-- Preserves strong predictions for difficult or ambiguous samples
-- Avoids excessive smoothing when model opinions diverge
-- Robust across different subjects, motion styles, and gesture durations
+## Training & Validation Strategy

+- **Subject-independent cross-validation**
+- Balanced distribution of left-handed subjects across folds
+- Care taken to avoid usage of train-only metadata during inference
-- Well-aligned with both binary and multi-class evaluation objectives
+- Optimization aligned with both **binary** and **multi-class macro F1 objectives**

-## Inference Pipeline
+## Inference

-During inference, all four models are executed for each sequence.
+All four models are executed for each sequence.
-The adaptive ensemble logic is applied **per sample**, and the resulting prediction represents the final output of the system.
+The adaptive ensemble logic is applied **per sample**, producing the final prediction.